-#5 Additional Information Name of witnesses and others working ng with injur ed worker (attach witness statements): Object, substance, equipment involved in incident (desc/model/serial #): List PPE worn at time of incident: Safety equipment, PPE & training required for Does employee normally operate this equipm ent?
-Yes Was employee instructed in the safe use of the is equipment?
-[Yes N lo When/how? - Describe in detail & attach copies of equipment certifications): Was any defect with the equipment noted or Was any defect with the equipment noted or reported prior to accident/incident?
+#5 Additional Information Name of witnesses and others working with injured worker (attach witness statements): Object, substance, equipment involved in incident (desc/mod el/serial #): List PPE worn at time of incident: Safety equipment, PPE & training required for job: Does employee normally operate this equipment?
+Yes] No Was employee instructed in the safe use of this equipment?
+Yes No When/how? - Describe in detail & attach copies of equipment nt certifications): Was any defect with the equipment noted or reported prior to accident/incident?
 Yes No Were standard work procedures followed?
-Yes No If no, why not - de escribe in detail, attach additional sheets if necessary and attach a co by of the standar d site proced dures Was a safety rule or specific instruction viola ated?
-Yes] No If yes , what - d escribe in detail, attach additional sheets if necessary and attach a copy of the rule/regulation?
+Yes No It no, why not - describe in detail, attach additional sheets if necessary and attach a copy of the standa rd site procedures Was a safety rule or specific instruction violated? \(\subseteq \text{Yes} \subseteq No If yes, what - describe in detail, attach additional sheets if necessary and attach a copy of the rule/re additional sheets if necessary and attach a copy of the rule/regulation?
 When was the last safety meeting conducted?
 When was the last jobsite audit conducted?
-Attach copies of the last safety meeting agenda with sign-in sheet and Job Hazard Analysis for specific task. #C Completine Donord 1 #6 Completing Report: Supervisor Completing Report: Managei nent Review By: Name: Name: Signature: Signatur): 1 Date report prepared:
+Attach copies of the last safety meeting agenda with sign-in sheet and Job Hazard Analysis for specific task.
+W. G 1 .
+1 .
+2 Name: Name: ment Review By: